The following Risk & Compliance guidance note provides comprehensive and up to date legal information covering:

 you must keep clear records to demonstrate consent

-data subjects have the right to withdraw consent—you need to tell people about this right and offer them easy ways to withdraw consent at any time
+data subjects have the right to withdraw consent—you need

 **excludes LexisPSL Practice Compliance, Practice Management and Risk and Compliance.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.